xlsrln/aorcs/cat_rules.md

 Please check the [notice board](https://github.com/xlsrln/aorcs/blob/main/news.md)

 #### Drivers championship:
-- There is one driver’s championship.
-The class will be decided by a poll (group 3, 4 or B).
+- There is one driver’s championship
 - Points for each rally according to table below
+- Worst result of the season is dropped (including DNS)
 - Points for power stage (counts towards the team)

 #### Team championship: